osdc/codejam/README.md

 ## Rules

 - This Jam is only open for JIIT Noida students (Both 62 and 128).
-- Your project should be platform agnostic.
-For example, if you use filepaths in your submission, use pathlib (in Python) to create platform agnostic Path objects instead of hardcoding the paths.
 - There is no restriction on the type of project you come up with, or the languages you use.
-It can be anything from a web app to a system library (Hardware projects excluded).
+It can be anything from a web app to a system library.
 - You must document precisely how to install, setup and run your project.
 This should be as easy as possible (consider using dependency managers).
 - All code must be written and committed within the time constrictions of the